braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 {% tabs %}
 {% tab Send Settings %}
-__Sending Settings__

-The Sending Settings section allows you to configure your from and reply-to address and set the subject line or pre-header.
+The **Sending Settings** section allows you to configure your from and reply-to address and set the subject line or pre-header.

 {% alert note %}
 Advanced functionality will appear in the campaign or Canvas step composer.
 In advanced functionality, you can modify your inline CSS setting, set a BCC email address, and enter in a header or extra key-value pairs (if configured).